Subscribe

 • Crate.
 If you are crate training your dog, you will want to provide one so that your dog can rest and feel secure.
 You can also look into special bedding just for crates.

 • Bowls.
 You’ll need bowls for feeding and for water.
 In some cases, you can find products that provide both types in one.
+Ceramic and stainless steel are generally best, especially for dogs with allergies or skin sensitivities.

 • Collar and leash (or harness).
 You’ll need a collar or harness and leash to walk your dog in most public spaces.
 Consider your dog’s anatomy and habits to decide which will be best.

-• Dog tag. dog tag with your contact information will help bring fido home should they get lost.
+• Dog tag.
+A dog tag with your contact information will help bring fido home should they get lost.
 You can also look into products like FidoTabby Alert.

 • Shampoo.
 Grooming supplies, such as a brush or comb, can be tailed to your dog’s coat type.
 Dog-friendly shampoo is also essential for maintaining your pup’s hygiene.